JFrog CLI environment variables

 JFROG_CLI_FAIL_NO_OP | [Default: false] Set to true if you want the command to return exit code 2 when no files are affected.
 Supported by the following commands: copy, delete, delete-props, set-props, download, move, search, and upload. |

 JFROG_CLI_ENCRYPTION_KEY | If provided, encrypts the sensitive data stored in the config with the provided key.
-Must be exactly 32 characters. |
+Must be exactly 32 characters.
+Must be set before running jf config add for the first time.
+Applying this variable to an existing unencrypted configuration will cause all server configurations to be lost. |

 JFROG_CLI_AVOID_NEW_VERSION_WARNING | [Default: false] Set to true to avoid checking the latest available JFrog CLI version and printing a warning when a newer version exists. |